 All of this is just to say: bards are badass.
 Feature them more, and give them more stuff to do.

 What Is It?
 A traveler of outer space.

 Why Is It Seen So Often?
-They are perhaps one of the most common professions featured in science fiction, mostly because there are so many storylines that involve visiting new planets, encountering aliens, stopping some massive disaster like an asteroid impact, or escaping a dying Earth to find a new home.
+They are perhaps one of the most common jobs in science fiction, mostly because there are so many storylines that involve visiting new planets, encountering aliens, stopping some massive disaster like an asteroid impact, or escaping a dying Earth to find a new home.
 They’re the tether to our planet and the universe as we understand it, but also the opportunity to discover something new.

 They’re particularly popular because “Who or what else could be out there besides us?” is one of the biggest questions humanity has asked since…forever.
 And lately, the relatively new question of “Since our planet is dying before our very eyes, is it possible to colonize another one?” is also a pretty frequent one.

 So I don’t expect that media speculating the answer to those questions from the perspective of astronauts will end anytime soon.

 How Can You Use It?
 Honestly, I like seeing astronauts in sci-fi.
 I’ve never been a big fan of sci-fi thriller type movies like Gravity because when I say I like speculative fiction, I mean speculative.
 Like, “What would happen if the astronauts in the story encountered aliens?” kind of speculative.

 This is another profession that presents you with infinite possibilities.
 Arguably even more so than the Galactic Tour Guide because a tour guide who is used to traveling across the galaxy may not run into as many surprises and obstacles as astronauts seeing these things for the first time.
 You could have your astronaut protagonists cross into an alternate dimension, encounter alien civilizations, travel through a time warp, or learn of some vast galactic federation that has kept humanity excluded either because they look down on us or because they fear us.
 Yeah, I kind of channeled Rick and Morty with that one.